bigdatavik/cobol-to-databricks-converter/README.md

 # COBOL to Databricks Converter

+> **⚠️ PERSONAL PROJECT DISCLAIMER**
+> This is a personal learning and demonstration project created for educational purposes.
+> It is NOT affiliated with any employer or organization.
+> This project should NOT be used in production without proper testing, compliance review, and legal approval.
+> No warranties expressed or implied.
+Use at your own risk.

 A production-ready Streamlit application that converts legacy COBOL mainframe code to PySpark or Databricks SQL using Databricks Foundation Models (Claude Sonnet 4.5).

 ![Version](https://img.shields.io/badge/version-2.4-blue)